SchwabenCode/MicroCQRS/README.md

 ## For which kind of application of application parts CQRS is recommended?
 - It is recommended for application with a huge difference in amount betweenread and write operations like a huge online shop
+- TDB

 # NuGet
 The core project is available on NuGet
 ```
 Install-Package MicroCQRS
 ```

+# License
+MIT

+# Examples

+## AddressManager
+AddressManager is a sample application when to use NOT CQRS.
+You can see: CRUD would be more simpel and less complicated here.

+# Remarks